dylanmooney62/nodejs-tutorial-docs/docs/node.md

   // Set HTTP Header to application/json
   res.setHeader('Content-Type', 'application/json');

-  // If there user doesn't request a specific joke, send a random one if (req.url === '/') {
+  // If the user doesn't request a specific joke, send a random one if (req.url === '/') {
     // Generate number between 0 and the amount of jokes const random = Math.floor(Math.random() * jokes.length);